-Learn how to make this easy homemade mozzarella cheese recipe using either goat's or cow's milk.
+Learn how to make this easy homemade mozzarella cheese recipe using either cow's or goat's milk.
 Making your own cheese sounds intimidating to a lot of people, but with a little research and some patience, it’s really not as scary as it sounds.

 You only need a few ingredients… some of which you may not have in your pantry, so make sure to purchase them ahead of time.
 That way when you get the craving and the motivation, you will be ready to roll!